The Value of Having a Local Google My Business Listing

 Google has over 90% of global market share for search engine volume, so if you’re going to spend time on one local listing, make sure it’s Google My Business.
 It’s free, and you’re going to increase your online visibility exponentially by having it optimized.

-Creating your Google My Business listing will ensure you are capable of appearing on Google search results pages, Google Maps, and Google+.
+Creating your Google My Business listing will ensure you are capable of appearing on Google search results pages and Google Maps.
 Here’s why showing up in local searches is crucial for your business’ success:

 - 4 out of 5 users search for local information on search engines like Google.
 They’re looking for information like addresses, phone numbers, hours of operation, directions, and more.